The PS5 continues to impress with its revolutionary controller, blazing-fast load times and huge library of exclusive games.

 - Xbox Series X and PS5 release date: The PS5 released on November 12, 2020, in select regions, and on November 19 for the rest of the world.
 The Xbox Series X was released on November 10, 2020

 - What can I play on it?
-We've seen some big games, like Marvel's Spider-Man Miles Morales on the PS5 and Halo Infinite for the Xbox Series X, and more are coming.
+We've seen some big games, like Marvel's Spider-Man Miles Morales on the PS5 and Halo Infinite for the Xbox Series X, and more are always in the works.
 Both consoles are backward compatible, too

 - Is the PS5 more powerful than Xbox Series X?
 The processing capabilities of both consoles are very similar, but Microsoft has a slight advantage when it comes to sheer processing power